benisch2/pynumlock/README.md

 # pynumlock
 A program that uses python to integrate with AutoHotKey to ensure the numberlock key stays on throughout the day.

 Sometimes my numlock key seems to randomly turn off throughout the day.
-This script is designed to run to automatically turn it on if it detects it is off, checking every 60 seconds.
+This script is designed to automatically turn it on if it detects it is off, checking every 60 seconds.

 #Limitations:
 This requires autohotkey to be installed.